nathanrsfba/creeping-dark/tools/readme.md

 updatemods.bat
 --------------
+**Depricated.** modmg.pl performs this task now.

 A simple batch file to update mods.txt from the content of the mods directory.
 Superceded by modmg.pl.

 modmg.pl
 --------
+**Mostly depricated.** Mods are now tracked via the 'manifest.json' file.
+This tool may still be useful in combination with `pre-commit` and/or `post-checkout` when dealing with multiple branches with differing mod lists.

 A Perl script that updates the mods.txt file based on the mods in the mods/ folder, and vice-versa.
 Mods removed from the mods/ folder are stored in the modrepo directory, to facilitate the switching of mod versions when checking